cesarvr/blog/content/post/istio-2.md

 ....
 ```

-### Sending The Request
+## Proxy The Request

 Let's take care of the part that delivers the incoming data to its destination.

-We can start by importing the *HTTPService* class, this class is uses a similar interface to the one above but it takes care of connecting to any process running in the same IP address by TCP port, as mentioned in [the first post](http://cesarvr.github.io/post/prometheus/) we can take advantage of fact that the Kubernetes **pod** provides a common address for all containers.
+### More Configuration

+We can start by importing the *HTTPService* class and configuring the target port.

 ```js
   let { HTTPService, HTTPServer } =  require('node-ambassador')